Page highlights

 Emergency department presentations for asthma

-National asthma indicator 10: The number of emergency department presentations where asthma was the principal diagnosis, per 100,000 population (age-standardised)
+National asthma indicator: The number of emergency department presentations where asthma was the principal diagnosis, per 100,000 population (age-standardised)

 Indicator summary table

-• boys aged 0–14 were 1.6 times as likely as girls of the same age to present to the emergency department for asthma (Figure 19).
+• boys aged 0–14 were 1.6 times as likely as girls of the same age to present to the ED for asthma (Figure 17).

-• highest for people living in Remote areas and the lowest was reported for those living in Major cities (430 and 200 per 100,000 population, respectively)
+• people living in Remote areas compared with people living in Major cities (420 and 215 per 100,000 population, respectively)

-This figure shows that in 2020–21, asthma emergency department presentation rates were highest for children aged 0–14 and lowest for people aged 65–74.
+This figure shows that in 2020–21, asthma emergency department presentation rates were highest for children aged 0–14 and lowest for people aged 75 and over.

 Comorbidities of asthma

-Some people with asthma have other long-term conditions, known as ‘comorbidity’.
-For people with asthma, having a comorbid chronic condition can have important implications for their health outcomes, quality of life and treatment choices.
+Some people living with asthma also live with other long-term conditions, known as ‘comorbidity’.
+For people with asthma, living with a comorbid chronic condition can have implications for their health outcomes, quality of life and treatment choices.

-Figure 20: Comorbidity and prevalence of selected chronic conditions in people aged 45 and over with and without asthma, 2020–21
+Figure 18: Number of selected chronic conditions and types of comorbidity in people with asthma, 2022

-This figure shows that 47% of people aged 45 and over with asthma had 2 or more other chronic conditions.
+This figure shows that 33% of people living with asthma had 2 or more other selected chronic conditions.